letsboot/flow-app-engine-template/README.md

 1. Fork repository or copy content

+2. Create a personal access token with only "read package" access, for APP ENGINE to pull your image.

-2. Create the following GitHub Actions Repository secrets in project settings
+3. Create the following GitHub Actions Repository secrets in project settings

   - FLOW_APP_ENGINE_USER - User for the Flow App Engine
   - FLOW_APP_ENGINE_PASSWORD - Dynamically generated password for the Flow App Engine (alternatively use App Engine Token)
+  - FLOW_REGISTRY_PASSWORD - Personal access token with only "read package" access.

-3. Push any change to your repository (i.e. changing the response in the index.js)
+4. Push any change to your repository (i.e. changing the response in the index.js)

-4. Watch the pipeline and open the URL provided at the end in your Browser
+5. Watch the pipeline and open the URL provided at the end in your Browser